-For this reason, health experts recommend vaccinating children to protect them from chicken pox and shingles.
-Adults who have already had chicken pox can still have a vaccination to prevent shingles.
+For this reason, health experts recommend vaccinating children to protect them from chickenpox and shingles.
+Adults who have already had chickenpox can still have the vaccination to prevent shingles.

-Before the blisters appear and after they have crusted, there is no risk of transmitting the virus.
+Before shingles blisters develop and after they have dried and crusted, there is

-- avoiding touching or scratching the rash, especially before it has dried and crusted
+- not touching or scratching the rash, especially before it has dried and crusted

 - covering the rash with a loose dressing

 - practicing good hand hygiene by frequently washing both hands